-Mr. Brown is the managing director of NOLA Holdings, LLC, a private equity investment firm owning interests in numerous niche businesses.
-He is chairman of the board and a family member of McIlhenny Company, the 147-year-old maker of Tabasco® Brand Pepper Sauce.
-Mr. Brown is the treasurer and a member of the board of directors of Avery Island, Inc., a family-owned land management company.
-Civically, Mr. Brown serves as the vice chairman of the Greater New Orleans Foundation; the chairman of the Selley Foundation; the inaugural chairman of the Audubon Society Louisiana; and a founder and former chairman of the Pro Bono Publico Foundation, which provides grants to the New Orleans public school system and its support entities.
+Christian T. Brown is the managing director of NOLA Holdings, LLC, a private equity investment firm owning interests in numerous niche businesses.
+He is the chairman of the board of McIlhenny Company, the 150-year-old family-owned maker of Tabasco® Brand Pepper Sauce.
+Brown is the treasurer and a member of the board of directors of Avery Island, Inc., a family-owned land management company.
+Civically, Brown serves as the chairman of the Greater New Orleans Foundation; the chairman of the Selley Foundation; a board member of the National Audubon Society and the inaugural chairman of the Audubon Society Louisiana; and a founder and former chairman of the Pro Bono Publico Foundation, which provides grants to the New Orleans public school system and its support entities.

 Peter B. Cameron

-Peter Cameron is currently the CEO of Lenox Corporation, an American manufacturer of fine china.
+Peter Cameron is the Co-Owner of Farberware Licensing and Chairman/CEO of Acuity Management Inc. Acuity is an investment management company that owns and operates several commercial real estate and manufacturing enterprises.
+He was formally the CEO and Co-Chairman of Lenox Corporation.
 Cameron previously served as CEO of Waterford Wedgwood plc, a manufacturer of fine china and crystal products, and from 1997 to 2003 he held the position of CEO and president of All Clad Holdings, a manufacturer of cookware products that was acquired by Waterford during his tenure.
-He is also currently vice chairman and owner of Acuity Management Inc., an investment management company that owns and operates several commercial real estate investments.
 From 1988 to 1995 he served in various senior level management capacities within Hanson plc, including chairman of U.S. Industries Housewares Group, and president and CEO of Farberware, Inc. Prior to that, Cameron was CEO and president of Revereware, a leading manufacturer of branded cookware to department store and mass merchant channels.
 Cameron has also held senior management positions at Polaroid Corp., Bowmar Instrumental Corporation, and Starcraft.
-He graduated with a B.S. in economics from Northeastern University, and serves on the boards of Northeastern University, Chapel Hill, The International Housewares Charity Foundation, Acuity Management, Farberware Licensing Co., Hartmann and Lenox.
+He graduated with a B.S. in economics from Northeastern University, and serves on the boards of Northeastern University, Chapel Hill, the International Housewares Charity Foundation, Acuity Management, Farberware Licensing Co., Hartmann, and Lenox.
 He formerly served on the Board of Directors, New York Botanical Garden Association, International Housewares Association, and Bronx Green-up.

-Lisette Derouaux is an executive and start-up adviser with nearly two decades of experience combining non-profit and for-profit management in the hospitality, entertainment, and internet industries.
-Her attention has most recently turned to food, education, and the intersection of the two.
-From 2011 to 2012, Lisette volunteered with the Boys & Girls Club of the Peninsula, where she designed and implemented a program to teach underprivileged youth how to shop for produce and prepare healthy, low-cost meals for under $5.
-From 2004 to 2008, Lisette was the first business development executive at Skyrider, a start-up focused on combating digital piracy by leveraging peer-to-peer technology.
-Her primary role was as liaison between the company's founder and CEO and music industry executives and artists.
-From 2003 to 2008, Lisette served on the board of Just Think, a media literacy organization.
-From 1997 to 2003, she was the executive director and vice president of Quincy Jones’s Listen Up Foundation, where she focused on developing mentorship programs and intercultural exchanges between young people and leaders around the world, while also working with leading organizations such as UNICEF to promote children’s health and well-being.
-Lisette graduated with a Diplome de Maitrise en Commercialisation et Gestion in Marketing and Hotel Management from the Ecole Superieure Pratique de Commercialisation in Belgium.
+Lisette Derouaux is an executive and start-up adviser with nearly two decades of experience in both nonprofit and for-profit management in the hospitality, entertainment, and internet industries.
+As a mother of two young daughters, she is passionate about food, education, and the opportunity to make healthy, sustainable food available to children and families of all backgrounds and socioeconomic positions.
+Her expertise and passion have been shared with many organizations, including Hidden Villa, a non-profit educational organization that uses its organic farm and wilderness space to teach the community about the environment and social justice.
+At the Boys & Girls Club of the Peninsula, Derouaux designed and implemented a program to teach underprivileged youth how to shop for produce and prepare healthy, low-cost meals for under $5.
+As co-founder and partner in the Jivan Fund, Derouaux is committed to supporting food start-ups and chefs who envision sustainable, organic, and avant garde culinary experiences for their dining guests.
+From 2004 to 2008, Derouaux was the first business development executive at Skyrider, a start-up focused on combating digital piracy by leveraging peer-to-peer technology.
+Prior to that, Derouaux served on the board of Just Think, a media literacy organization.
+And from 1997 to 2003, she was the executive director and vice president of Quincy Jones’s Listen Up Foundation.
+Derouaux graduated with a Diplome de Maitrise en Commercialisation et Gestion in Marketing and Hotel Management from the Ecole Superieure Pratique de Commercialisation in Belgium.

 A leading restaurateur, a proponent of Indian cuisine with her unique Latin twist, and an avid supporter of women, former economist and management consultant Rohini Dey straddles the worlds of business, glamour, and philanthropy across the United States and India.
-She holds a Master’s degree in Economics from the Delhi School of Economics, and a Doctorate in Management Science from the University of Texas.
+She holds a master’s degree in economics from the Delhi School of Economics, and a Doctorate in Management Science from the University of Texas.
 She worked at the World Bank in Washington, D.C., where she managed projects in foreign investment.
 Later, at McKinsey & Co., her management consulting project experience and knowledge development spanned a range of industries with a focus on growth.
-Currently an entrepreneur, Dey is the founder, owner, and culinary director of Vermilion, which has locations in Chicago and Manhattan.
-Vermilion has received acclaim from Chicago Magazine, Travel & Leisure, Town & Country, USA Today, Bon Appétit, Gourmet, Financial Times, Time, Chicago Tribune, and Esquire, among others.
+Currently an entrepreneur, Dey is the founder, owner, and culinary director of Vermilion in Chicago.
 Rohini also writes on restaurants, including her “From the Gut” series for the Chicago Sun-Times and columns for the Huffington Post.
-Rohini is a staunch supporter of women in business and the education of girls on a global level.
-She cofounded the James Beard Foundation Vermilion Women in Culinary Leadership (WICL) Scholarship, backed by a roster of celebrity Chefs For Women (CFW).
-She also established the non-profit MSEdG-Educate Girls Globally, to which she donates all her writing proceeds.
+Dey cofounded the James Beard Foundation Vermilion Women in Culinary Leadership (WCL) Scholarship, backed by a roster of celebrity Chefs For Women (CFW).
+She also established the non-profit Educate Girls Globally, to which she donates all her writing proceeds.
 She is on the Leadership Council of the American India Foundation.
 Dey is an active member of the Chicago Network, International Women’s Forum, the Women’s Forum of New York, 85 Broads, and the Economic Club of Chicago.
-She hosts and speaks for a multitude of women’s, culinary, entrepreneurial, and philanthropic forums and continues to engage actively with leading business schools, including University of Chicago’s Booth, Northwestern’s Kellogg, and Columbia’s Stern.

 Jill A. Greenthal